felixlopz/hubrise-test-task/content/docs/hubrise-logs/en/hubrise-data-model.md

 position: 7
 layout: documentation
 meta:
-  title: HubRise Data Model
+  title: HubRise Data Model - How to Read HubRise logs
-  description: Order request logged in the HubRise, keys shown in the HubRise back office.
+  description: The typical JSON keys in the body of a HubRise request.
 ---

 ## Order Requests in HubRise